-Keeping a dog's claws in perfect condition is imperative to avoid leg injuries.
-If we acquire the right tools, it's possible to trim the nails ourselves.
+Keeping a dog's claws in perfect condition is important to avoid injuries.
+If we acquire the right tools, it's easy to trim the nails at home.
 Of course, we need the proper method along with these tools.

 Why is it essential to cut your dog's nails?

 Usually, dogs wear their nails done when walking on hard ground.
 This might not always happen, so we should check them ourselves to see if they are too long.
 If a dog's nails grow excessively, they will be unable to walk correctly, uncomfortably.
 They begin to adopt awkward postures leading to serious health problems such as sprains or injuries to their paws.
 Also, the nail can grow so long that it burrows into the skin, leading to pain and potential infection.

 How often should the nails be cut?

 A dog's nails should not exceed the pads at their paws.
 As soon as we see them start to approach the end of the power pad, it's time for a trim.

 What does it take to cut a dog's nails?

 To be able to trim the nails of a dog at home without hurting them, will need to be appropriate tools.
 For small and medium-sized dogs, the most advisable thing is to use a pair of Clippers, preferably with a guard like this.

 It's important to note that trimmers like claws come in several sizes, so it's essential to choose the size best suits our dog.